-Rev. Jennifer Butler is CEO of Faith in Public Life, a network of 50,000 faith leaders united in the pursuit of justice and human dignity.
+Rev. Jennifer Butler (@RevJenButler) is CEO of Faith in Public Life, a network of 50,000 faith leaders united in the pursuit of justice and human dignity.
 She is the author of the new book, Who Stole my Bible: Reclaiming Scripture as a Handbook for Resisting Tyranny.
 She was chair of the President's Advisory Council on Faith-Based and Neighborhood Partnerships under the Obama administration.
 Learn more by checking out her website.

 Posts By This Author

 Churches have been barred from directly supporting or opposing candidates since the passage of the Johnson Amendment in 1954.
 But pastors can still work on the election in meaningful ways without jeopardizing their tax-exempt status, so long as they are mindful of the rules.